grassLEE/grassLeeBlog/blog/2023/dictionaries-lists-and-more/index.md

 5. `list.index(element)`: Returns the index of the first occurrence of the specified element in the list.
 6. `list.reverse()`: Reverses the order of the elements in the list.

 In future articles, we will explore some of the fundamentals of **for** and **while** loops, which allows us to iterate over a set of data and perform commands at each instance.

+Just like what we saw in our List example